bartoszlenar/Validot/docs/DOCUMENTATION.md

   - the value is the list of [error messages](#message) saved under the related [path](#path).
     - the list can contain duplicates.
 - `MessagesMap` always uses the default translation (`English`).
-  - If you want to have them translated with different dictionary, use [GetTranslatedMessageMap](#gettranslatedmessagemap) function.
+  - If you want to have them translated with a different dictionary, use [GetTranslatedMessageMap](#gettranslatedmessagemap) function.
   - Good to read; [Translations](#translations).

 ``` csharp